 - Dull, diffused pain in the groin, often radiating to the perineum and inner thigh or across the midline.

-Major areas of inspection include the abdomen, the groin, the nerves, the pelvis, the adductor tendons, the hip, the spermatic cord and testicles in men, and the round ligament in women.
+The physical examination must include the abdomen, the groin, the nerves, the pelvis, the adductor tendons, the hip, the spermatic cord and testicles in men, and the round ligament in women.